SAP-samples/teched2023-AI284v/exercises/ex5/README.md

 ## Exercise 5.4 Activate schema

-Once you have added all fields, the schema needs to be activated so that it can be used to extract information from documents.
+Once you've added all fields, the schema needs to be activated so that it can be used to extract information from documents.
 Right now, the schema has the status `DRAFT`, indicating that it can't be used yet.

 To activate the schema, click **Activate**.

 <br>![](/exercises/ex5/images/activate.png)

 Now, the status of your schema changes to `ACTIVE`.
-To make changes to your schema, you have to **Deactivate** it first.
+To make changes to your schema, you've to **Deactivate** it first.

 <br>![](/exercises/ex5/images/active.png)

-Congratulations, you have created and activated your custom schema for work contract documents.
+Congratulations, you've now created and activated your custom schema for work contract documents.